SSaquif/docker-notes/part-2.md

    - Inside it we define a property whose name is the volume name we used, here it's vidly
    - the property has `NO VALUE`

+> Finally if everything works, you can connect to the databse in the container through mongodb compass by giving it the right port number.
+If you use default port `27017` you can just click connect.
+This will probably not work if you already have a mongo process running in that port.

 ## Docker & MongoDB Atlas

 Need to figure this out, will probably have use [variables from `.env files`](https://docs.docker.com/compose/env-file/)